 Resources and permissions

-A resource is an object that is managed in Tencent Cloud services, such as a CVM instance, a bucket in COS, or a VPC instance.
+A resource is an object that is operated in Tencent Cloud service, such as a CVM instance and a VPC instance.

 Permission is an authorization to allow or forbid certain users to perform certain operations.
 By default, a root account has full access to all the resources under it, while a sub-account does not have access to any resources under its root account.